CharliW90/ce-team-final-project/README.md

 - username is admin
 - password is obtained from the earlier step

+## CircleCI Image Build & Push

+The .circleci directory includes the instructions for CircleCI to follow when a new build of the frontend or backend images is required.

+This config file is run as a job every time a change occurs in the repo, but it looks specifically for changes to either of the frontend or backend app directories, and only runs a build job when necessary.

+The config file currently pushes images to an AWS public Elastic Container Registry - the registry can be amended to your preference.

+- Log into CircleCI
+- Follow their instructions for setting up access to the repo
+- Create a new project for the apps (one project covers both apps)
+- Point the project to the repo
+- CircleCI will read the config file and will build and push the images

 ## Launch the Frontend App via ArgoCD

 Once logged into ArgoCD we can deploy our app